-You also want to make sure that this person or company is fully insured in order to protect you and your property during the work.
+You want to make sure that this person / company is fully insured to protect your property during the work.
 Insurance also protects the company’s workers and keeps you from having to pay for injuries sustained on your property.

 You don’t want to hire a novice to repair your septic system or install a new one.
 Rather, you want a team that’s fully trained with extensive hands-on experience in all the different types of repair projects a septic system might require.

 The Quality Septic team fits this description.
 We’ve been in business since 1994 and have pretty much seen – and fixed – it all.
 Each member of our team is committed not only to doing superior work but also to providing you with a level of friendly service rarely seen in our industry.